 Weavers Press is pleased to announce that the next author in our lineup is Nadir Ali.
 Hero and Other Stories is a collection of short stories by Nadir Ali, translated from the Punjabi by Amna Ali and Moazzam Sheikh.

-This book will be available in May 2022.
+This book will be available for pre-orders in June 2022.

 “Conflict, compassion, culture, cadence: at the heart of this epic collection is a maestro writing at multiple levels, each as precise, as cogent.
 To read Nadir Ali is to stumble onto a Manto or a Premchand: the same overwhelming pleasure, the same deep reverence!”